lukamiletic95/papers/Push pull push HEAP PSS.md

 PSS is based on avoiding the aforesaid presumption.
 Its idea is to **gossip the membership information as well**.
 This creates a dynamic unstructured overlay across the network.
 Experimental analysis in [13] provides promising results when it comes to using PSS.

 Note that when discussing about this, we observe two aspects of gossip communication:
-* Peer sampling service - which provides every node with its peer subset
+* Peer sampling service which provides every node with its peer subset - so far this was not gossip based, it was based on drawing a uniformly random sample
 * Gossiping messages of interest to that peer subset

+The first aspect will of

 <br/><br/>
 <div align='center'>